raftroch1/alpaca-0dte/PROJECT_STRUCTURE.md

 # Alpaca 0DTE Trading Framework - Project Structure

 ## 🎯 Overview
-This project extends the official Alpaca Python SDK with a specialized framework for 0DTE (Zero Days to Expiration) options trading using ThetaData as the market data provider.
-The framework is designed for rapid strategy development, backtesting, and live trading with SPY options.
+This project extends the official Alpaca Python SDK with a specialized framework for 0DTE (Zero Days to Expiration) options trading using **REAL historical data** from multiple sources.
+The framework supports rapid strategy development, **realistic backtesting with 6 months of real data**, and live trading with SPY options.

 ## 📁 Project Structure